OpenGVLab/InternVL/segmentation/README.md

 ## 🖼️ Image Demo

-To inference a single/multiple image like this.
+To infer a single/multiple image like this.
-If you specify image containing directory instead of a single image, it will process all the images in the directory.:
+If you specify a directory instead of a single image, it will process all the images in the directory:

 ```
 CUDA_VISIBLE_DEVICES=0 python image_demo.py \